-The public agency has 10 calendar days from the date it receives your complaint to:
+The school has 10 calendar days from the date it receives your complaint to:

-- Respond to the complaint in writing and forward the response to the Division and to you, the complainant; - Resolve the complaint with you, prepare a written agreement that you and the public agency both sign, and forward the agreement to the Division, indicating if any issues remain to be investigated;

-- Obtain your written agreement to engage in mediation (you must agree to participate in mediation in order for the mediation to occur); or - Notify the Division to begin investigating the complaint.
+- Respond to the complaint in writing and forward the response to the Division and to you, the complainant; - Resolve the complaint with you, prepare a written agreement that you and the school both sign, and forward the agreement to the Division, indicating if any issues remain to be investigated; - Obtain your written agreement to engage in mediation (you must agree to participate in mediation in order for the mediation to occur); or - Notify the Division to begin investigating the complaint.

-If you and the public agency agree to mediate the alleged violations, the mediation must occur within 20 calendar days from the date you and the school agree in writing to engage in mediation.
+If you and the school agree to mediate the alleged violations, the mediation must occur within 20 calendar days from the date you and the school agree in writing to engage in mediation.
 If mediation is successful, the mediation agreement must be sent to the Division.
-If you and the public agency resolve some, but not all of the issues, the Division will investigate any unresolved issues.
+If you and the school resolve some, but not all of the issues, the Division will investigate any unresolved issues.

-If the public agency fails to respond within the first 10 days, the Division will begin its investigation of all of the issues in the complaint on the 11th day.
-The Division will assign a complaint investigator who will contact you and the public agency to obtain information needed to make an independent determination as to whether a violation has occurred.
+If the school fails to respond within the first 10 days, the Division will begin its investigation of all of the issues in the complaint on the 11th day.
+The Division will assign a complaint investigator who will contact you and the school to obtain information needed to make an independent determination as to whether a violation has occurred.

 The investigator will review all of the relevant information, make a determination, and issue a report containing the investigator's findings of fact, conclusions, and corrective action as applicable.
-The investigator will mail a copy of the report to you and the public agency within 40 calendar days of the date the complaint was filed, unless the investigator has been granted extra time to complete the investigation due to exceptional circumstances or upon mutual request of the complainant and the public agency in order to extend the time to engage in mediation.
+The investigator will mail a copy of the report to you and the school within 40 calendar days of the date the complaint was filed, unless the investigator has been granted extra time to complete the investigation due to exceptional circumstances or upon mutual request of the complainant and the school in order to extend the time to engage in mediation.